Silicon-Valli/Analysis-Marketing-Campaign/README.md

 # Analysis-Marketing-Campaign

-The following analyzes recent marketing campaigns that have not been as effective as they were expected to be.
+The following analyses recent marketing campaigns that have not been as effective as they were expected to be.

 Part I: Statistical tests and Regression a.What factors are significantly related to the number of web purchases?
 What would you suggest to CMO to improve web purchases?